ibm-cloud-docs/log-analysis/getting-started.md

 After you have your ingestion key, you can configure your log sources:

-* You can enable a LogDNA instance per region to host logs from enabled {{site.data.keyword.cloud_notm}} services.
+* You can enable a logging instance per region to host logs from enabled {{site.data.keyword.cloud_notm}} services.
 For example, to collect logs from an {{site.data.keyword.ibmcf_notm}} app, you can enable the *service platform logs* flag.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-config_svc_logs).
 When this feature is enabled, logs are collected automatically.
 * You can configure a logging agent for a log source.
 A log source is a Cloud or on-prem resource that generates logs.
 For example, a log source can be a Kubernetes cluster.
 You use the ingestion key to configure the logging agent that is responsible for collecting and forwarding logs to your {{site.data.keyword.la_full_notm}} instance.
 After the logging agent is deployed in a log source, logs are collected and forwarded automatically to the {{site.data.keyword.la_full_notm}} instance.
 [Learn more](/docs/Log-Analysis-with-LogDNA?topic=Log-Analysis-with-LogDNA-logdna_agent).

 You can launch the {{site.data.keyword.la_full_notm}} Web UI to view, monitor, and manage your logs from the {{site.data.keyword.cloud_notm}} Menu ![Navigation Menu](images/icon_hamburger.svg) &gt; **Observability** &gt; **Logging** page.